rcgsheffield/bee_track/README.md

 - Cameras: reads in image data from a camera.
 - Trigger: handles triggering the GPIO pins, etc.
 - Rotation: sends a rotation signal to a stepper motor via GPIO pins.
-- Tracking: takes images from the greyscale camera's image queue (cam.photo_queue) and looks for the tag
+- Tracking: takes images from the greyscale camera's image queue (`cam.photo_queue`) and looks for the tag

 Each thread has a worker process with a configuration message queue.

+## Camera capture process

+Photos are captured in "sets" which are ???

+1. Click "Start" on the GUI.
+2. API activates `Trigger.run`  event
+3. (Optional) Delay start: wait
+4. Activate flashes (via their GPIO pins)
+5. Wait for preparation time (20 microseconds)
+6. Record a photo capture in the exposure log.
+7. Increment the trigger index (photo exposure counter).
+8. Trigger camera exposure (activate GPIO pin)
+9. Wait for the exposure/trigger time (30 microseconds)
+10. Deactivate the trigger pins for the camera and flashes.

 ## User interface